Joanne Boice’s Case Against Danny Boice, Trustify

 - Will Quist – Slow Ventures (AKA Short Bus Ventures)

 Do you get what’s happening?
 Your boy, the clown in whom you invested, Danny Boice, Trustify is using Trustify money, the money you invested in a company that is failing, money that could be used to build a business, to sue his wife for sole custody of their children.
-Yet when he found that he would have to provide information that would land him in jail for embezzlement, wire fraud, bank fraud, securities fraud, and tax fraud, he thought he’d just withdraw.
+Yet when he found that, he would have to provide information that would land him in jail for what seems to me could be embezzlement, wire fraud, bank fraud, securities fraud, and tax fraud, he thought he’d just withdraw.
 Oh, and now he’s been ordered to pay her court fees… probably with your money!

 Does that not give you pause?